Air Mediterranean

 Air Mediterranean is a Greek charter airline headquartered in Athens and based at Athens International Airport.

 History

 In January 2017 Air Mediterranean obtained its air operator's certificate (AOC), under the Hellenic Civil Aviation Authority in accordance with the European Aviation Safety Agency (EASA) Regulation.

 The airline's plan was to cover the gaps between countries with poor or no connectivity, linking Europe with the rapidly expanding markets of the Middle East and Africa, using Athens as a hub.
 Air Mediterranean commenced scheduled passenger operations on 1 November 2017.
 However, on 18 January 2018, the airline suspended all flights until further notice.
 In February 2018, the airline announced it would cease all scheduled operations and focus on charter operations instead.

 Destinations

-As of June 2020, Air Mediterranean focuses on charter/ACMI operations.
+This list of Air Mediterranean destinations includes the city, country, and the airport's name, with the airline's hub marked.